Skip to main content

 Thareed (ثريد)

-Thareed is a bread-based dish made with thin pieces of flatbread soaked in a meat or vegetable broth.
-It's a simple yet flavorful dish that is often eaten for breakfast or as a light meal.
-Thareed can be made with different types of broth, including lamb, chicken, or vegetable broth.
-It's a common dish in Omani households and is also available in some local restaurants.
+Thareed is thin pieces of flatbread soaked in a meat or vegetable broth.
+It's a simple dish, eaten for breakfast or as a light meal, and the broth can be lamb, chicken, or vegetable.
+Omani households make it often, and some local restaurants serve it too.

 Shorbat Adas (Lentil soup)